hector-norza/HectorNorza/docs/OPTIMIZATION_COMPLETE.md

 ## 🚀 Next Steps for You

-### 1. Google Analytics Setup (Optional)
+### 1. Verify Google Analytics (Complete! ✅)
-- Follow the guide in `/docs/GOOGLE_ANALYTICS_SETUP.md`
+Google Analytics 4 is now **LIVE AND WORKING** on your website!
-- Get your GA4 Measurement ID
+- Visit [Google Analytics](https://analytics.google.com/) to view your data
-- Update the analytics configuration
+- Check "Reports" > "Realtime" to see live visitors
-- Deploy and verify tracking
+- Your site visits should appear within 30 seconds

 ### 2. Performance Monitoring
 Your site should already have excellent performance, but you can monitor: